Exploring Generalizable Automated Program Repair with Large Language Models

 The goal of this experimental study is to evaluate the automated program repair capabilities of various large language models across different programming languages in a standardized comparison.
 For this purpose, we use a consistent prompt design across all models and benchmarks.
 All experiments follow a zero-shot prompt setup, where the prompt does not include any example solutions to avoid potential bias from example quality.
 Furthermore, the prompts are not iterative~\cite{DBLP:journals/corr/abs-2403-17134, DBLP:journals/tosem/ZhangFMSC24, DBLP:journals/corr/abs-2407-01489, autocoderover}, meaning that each model processes a sample/query without follow-up interactions.
 This choice allows us to maintain a comparable scope for the experiments, ensuring that the results reflect the inherent capabilities of the models without being influenced by more complex techniques built on top of them.

 We employ four slightly different prompt templates for each of our experiments (for detailed examples, please refer to our supplemental material):

 \paragraph{"Base" Prompt} The first prompt is used to evaluate LLMs' out-of-the-box APR capabilities.
 It consists of an initial system directive, followed by the code of the buggy method.
+An example is shown in Listing \ref{lst:base-prompt}.
 While previous work has demonstrated that including the failing test case and the resulting error message can improve the bug-fixing performance of LLMs~\cite{chatrepair, DBLP:journals/corr/abs-2404-05520}, we intentionally adhere to this minimal prompt format to simulate real-world APR scenarios where such test information may be unavailable.
 The specific prompt is largely adopted from prior work~\cite{DBLP:journals/corr/abs-2404-05520}, with no prompt engineering or optimization applied to prevent introducing model-specific bias.